bcgov/digital-trust-toolkit/applications/application-equitable-origin.md

 ## 1.9.
 Principles

-_these are standard principals from ToIP, example to be edited by Equitable Origin_
+_TBD - These are standard principals from ToIP, to be edited by Equitable Origin_

 1)	Sustainability
 2)	Stewardship
 3)	Public good